Scientific research on sea lice

 Beginning in 2012, a predictive model is being developed of the distribution of sea lice originating from fish farms, to estimate the number of encounters of out-migrating salmon with sea lice.

-Related initiatives and information:
+Related initiatives and links

 - Canadian Aquaculture R&D Review